-Ilona Alberca is starting a doctorate in Sport and Physical Activity Sciences and Techniques (STAPS) at the University of Toulon (France), under the co-supervision of Arnaud Faupin and Félix Chénier.
+Ilona Alberca is a doctoral candidate in Sport and Physical Activity Sciences and Techniques (STAPS) at the University of Toulon (France), under the co-supervision of Arnaud Faupin and Félix Chénier.
 She will continue her work on the study of wheelchair sport on performance and risk of injury.
 She previously completed her Master 1 in Toulon on wheelchair tennis, and her Master 2 in Montreal on wheelchair basketball.

 David Pacciolla is a candidate for a master’s degree in Physical Activity Science at UQAM.
 His research project involves designing and testing customized wheelchair training programs using new technologies, including a six-axis instrumented wheel.

 Gabriel Després is a master’s candidate in Physical Activity Sciences at UQAM.
 His research project consists of designing and testing biofeedback modalities in para-athletes using virtual reality, in order to improve their performance.

 Nicolas Fleury-Rousseau is a master’s candidate in Physical Activity Sciences at UQAM.
 His research project consists in developing and validating an algorithm that measures/estimates the orientation and speed of an instrumented wheel.

 No research intern at the moment.